debiki/hugo-talkyard-demo/content/posts/demo-and-instructions.md

 Talkyard is an embedded commenting system for Hugo and other static site generators.
 It's [open source](https://github.com/debiki/talkyard/); you can install it for free on your server.
-There's serverless [hosting](https://www.talkyard.io) — no ads, no tracking, free for low traffic blogs.
+There's serverless [hosting](https://www.talkyard.io/blog-comments) — no ads, no tracking.

 Demo video: